google/santa/README.md

 only the root user can read/write it.
 We're considering approaches to secure this further.

-* Sync client: The `santactl` command-line client includes a flag to synchronize with a management server, which uploads events that have occurred on the machine and downloads new rules.
-There are several open-source servers you can sync with:

-    * [Upvote](https://github.com/google/upvote) - An AppEngine-based server that implements social voting to make managing a large fleet easier.
-    * [Moroz](https://github.com/groob/moroz) - A simple golang server that serves hardcoded rules from simple configuration files.
-    * [Zentral](https://github.com/zentralopensource/zentral/wiki) - A centralized service that pulls data from multiple sources and deploy configurations to multiple services.

 * Scripts: Santa is currently written to ignore any execution that isn't a binary.
 This is because after weighing the administration cost vs the benefit, we found it wasn't worthwhile.
 Additionally, a number of applications make use